Franco-Ezequiel-Marchegiani/github_jobs_challenge/README.md

 ![screenshot](portadaGithubJobs.png)

 - Where can I see your demo?
-You can see the demo clicking this <a href="https://www.figma.com/file/gAkVx9CdOqnJcCjJ7nVNkw/job-search?node-id=0%3A1">link</a>
+You can see the demo clicking this <a target="_blank" href="https://www.figma.com/file/gAkVx9CdOqnJcCjJ7nVNkw/job-search?node-id=0%3A1">link</a>

 - What was your experience?
 My Experience doing this challenge, it was so comfortable, I learned a little more about the skills than I used to know, and i really had a good time making this web site :)